A new website for the University of Würzburg

 2. Many members of the University of Würzburg use the website on a daily basis.
 A functional website makes daily work noticeably easier and contributes to an efficient and excellent administration and university.

-The relaunch of the website is also part of the brand strategy process (German only) currently being carried out at the University of Würzburg.
+The relaunch of the website is also part of the brand strategy process currently being carried out at the University of Würzburg.
 The university's new corporate design should be available at the beginning of 2026.
 The web design is being developed in parallel.

 Team